 Want to learn drawing?

-Good evening Patgribouille, I just realized that I had let this fix slip by even though I thought I had done it...
+Hi Patgribouille, I just realized that I had missed this correction, even though I thought I had already done it...
 Sorry!

-So, well congratulations!
-I'm not a math expert, but it looks like a very conclusive super method to me! 😄
+So, congratulations!
+I'm not a math expert, but it looks like a great and very effective method to me! 😀

 Bonsoir Patgribouille, je viens de me rendre compte que j'avais laissé paqsser ce correctif alors qu'il me semblait l'avoir fait...
 Désolé!